Gus Bofa: Inter-war period

 Founder and director of the Salon de l'A raignée, which wants to give freedom to designers and push them to a more personal art, Bofa also wrote the literary column of Crapouillot, a literary and artistic magazine, which he will hold until 1939.

 With the 1930s, his work took on an increasingly personal and haunted turn.
 Malaises describes existential angst and The Symphony of Fear proposes fear as the motor of human history.
 Zoo presents man as a denatured animal.

+Second World War

 In 1940, with the entry of the German army into Paris, Bofa had to withdraw.
 Bofa, who was staying in Cormeilles-en-Vexin, had no choice but to withdraw to Mauperthuis, "sheltered from the radios, the newspapers, the unbearable discussions between the deaf and the blind, on the unknowable war".

+Late career and death

 The 1950s marked the end of luxury publishing and, for Bofa, the beginning of oblivion.
 Indifferent to glory, he deepens, through autobiographical books, of which he signs texts and images, such as La Voie libre, Déblais or La Croisière incertaine, a disillusioned and pessimistic reflection on the human condition.

 He died in 1968 at the age of eighty-five.